 All three inventions have been established to be patentable by the patent firm of Pintz and Co, via an international patent search.
 On February 22, 2008 the Company filed two patent applications one each for the PVC shielded electric cable recycling technology and one for the environmentally friendly deicing liquid.
-The third technology aimed at neutralizing red mud is currently undergoing patenting.
-It is anticipated that the patent will be filed in the second quarter of 2008.
+The third technology aimed at neutralizing red mud has not been patented as of December 31, 2008.